Tips for travelling with pre-existing medical conditions

 - Get a doctor’s letter with details of your medical condition and a list of medicines you are taking with their doses, ready for if an emergency arises.
 Keep this in your wallet or purse so that if you lose them, you’ll also be able to replace them more easily

-- You may need a licence for taking some medicines abroad (e.g. morphine based pain killers).
+- You may need a licence for taking some medicines abroad (e.g. strong painkillers).
 This can be obtained from your hospital, GP or hospice, but this will often need to be applied for well in advance

 - Make sure your travel insurance providers can help with replacing any lost medication or prescriptions while you are away.